Epsichaos/mantOS/readme.md

 Results
 -------

 The ouput file allowed us to see the map of depths and to extrapolate missing data using Matlab packages.
-Yo can see bellow one example of the experimentation we conduce on a lac near our school.
+You can see bellow one example of the experimentation we conduced on a lac near our school.

 ![alt tag](https://raw.githubusercontent.com/epsichaos/mantos/master/img/map.png)